"He combines sheer brilliance with humility and an unfailing ability to realize what the justices are interested in."

 During 2007 Steve successfully represented the 15 leading underwriters and mutual funds in the nation before the Supreme Court (Credit Suisse v.
 Billing), in the largest private antitrust case in history.
 In October of 2007, he successfully argued before the Supreme Court what The Wall Street Journal has called “the biggest securities-litigation court clash in a generation.”
 The case (Stoneridge Investment Partners v.
 Scientific-Atlanta and Motorola, Inc.) held that product vendors, lenders, accountants and other secondary participants may not be sued for “scheme liability” under the federal securities laws.
 In 2011 Steve successfully argued Mayo Clinic v.
 Prometheus Laboratories, leading the Supreme Court to reject the views of the Patent Office and Solicitor General and impose new limits on patent monopolies in the field of scientific research.
 The U.S. Patent Office has referred to this ruling as a "paradigm shift" in federal patent law.

 ABA Litigation magazine (Spring, 2006) described Steve as “perhaps the preeminent appellate advocate practicing today.”
 Such an evaluation is borne out by the 2007 edition of Chambers USA, which stated that, “He combines sheer brilliance with humility and an unfailing ability to realize what the justices are interested in.”
 In 2006 Chambers USA called Steve “a key factor in the firm’s dominance in appellate litigation.”
 Steve’s clients have in previous years praised him in Chambers for “eloquent advocacy,” and used phrases such as “the smartest lawyer in the world” and “at the top of my list for referrals” to characterize his practice.
 In 2008 Legal 500 commended Steve for his “supreme intellect, oral argument skills and coolness under fire.”
-In 2009 and 2010 Chambers USA and Legal 500 quoted clients who stated that “he is incredibly hardworking and at the top of his field”; “he knows the court inside-out and always comes up with a winning argument,” and is "a master in the courtroom."
+In 2009 and 2010 Chambers USA and Legal 500 quoted clients who stated that “he is incredibly hardworking and at the top of his field”; “he knows the court inside-out and always comes up with a winning argument,” and is "a master in the courtroom.”
+In 2016, Chambers said: "Stephen Shapiro is a highly respected litigator with a wealth of experience that he deploys in his representation of clients in appellate courts nationwide.
+He undertakes matters concerning securities regulation, patent law and antitrust."
+"He is founder of the firm's appellate group, draws upon broad experience dealing with a range of appellate issues in order to offer strategic litigation advice to his clients."
 Jan Crawford Greenberg of ABC News described Steve’s 2009 argument in Philip Morris v.
 Williams as “a Herculean job”; “Shapiro was so impressive in keeping his composure and his focus” during argument, which was “coupled with obvious preparation.”

 Before joining Mayer Brown, Steve served as Deputy Solicitor General of the United States (1981-1983), and as Assistant to the Solicitor General (1978-1980).
 As Deputy Solicitor General in the Reagan administration, his responsibilities included briefing and arguing cases for the federal government in the Supreme Court and supervising appellate litigation in the courts of appeals.
 He supervised most of the government’s business cases in the Supreme Court, including antitrust, banking, FTC, SEC, CFTC, FCC, FMC, CPSC, CAB, ICC, and other cases arising from federal administrative agencies.
 Steve received the Department of Justice Distinguished Service Award.